-Similarly, Babenko et al.~\cite{bebanko2015} compute deep features from different fragments of images and aggregate them with the VLAD descriptor~\cite{jegou2012}.
+Similarly, Babenko et al.~\cite{bebanko2015} compute deep features from different fragments of images and aggregate them with the VLAD descriptor.
 NetVlad~\cite{arandjelovic2016} is a trainable generalization of VLAD to recognize the geo-location of images.
-Gordo et al.~\cite{gordo2016} improve performance on the visual landmark retrieval task by finetuning a deep model with a triplet siamese loss.
-Lastly, ~\cite{araujo2018} shows that local and global descriptors should be jointly used to eliminate possible outliers for the accurate retrieval.
-However, note that these methods need labeled data to train/finetune the high-level features which is not quite possible for all datasets.
+Gordo et al.~\cite{gordo2016} improve performance on the visual landmark retrieval task by finetuning a deep model with a Siamese triplet loss.
+Lastly, ~\cite{araujo2018} shows that local and global descriptors should be jointly used to eliminate possible outliers for accurate retrieval.
+However, note that these methods need labeled data to train/finetune high-level features for deep models, that is impractical for all datasets.

-\textbf{Low Offline Workload.} As stated, there are a limited number of studies that primarily take the low computational workload objective into consideration in the literature~\cite{duan2014,araujo2014}.
-The solutions particularly rely on representing the scene with a global visual descriptor and the content around sparsely sampled points is used to achieve a reasonable computational workload.
-However, these descriptors tend to capture the content mostly from background and/or repetitive parts~\cite{sivic20132} than particular object(s) in the scenes.
-Moreover, the discriminative power of the representations (i.e., for binary codes) can decrease exponentially when the database size is increased~\cite{araujo2017}.
-Therefore, the single use of global descriptors remains weak for large-scale datasets and additional representations should be exploited without sacrificing the computational workload too much.
+\textbf{Low Offline Workload.} As stated, a limited number of studies primarily consider low computational workload objectives in the literature~\cite{duan2014,araujo2014}.
+These solutions usually rely on representing a scene with a global visual descriptor.
+Also, the content around sparsely sampled points is used to achieve a reasonable computational workload.
+However, these descriptors tend to capture the content heavily from the background and repetitive parts~\cite{sivic20132}.
+Moreover, the discriminative power of representations (i.e., for binary codes) can decrease exponentially when the database size is increased~\cite{araujo2017}.
+Therefore, the single use of global descriptors remains weak for large-scale data, and additional representations should be exploited without sacrificing computational workload too much.